ramonskie/jellyfin-plugin-prunarr-bridge/README.md

 ## Contributing

 This is a proof-of-concept for evaluating integration approaches.
-Once the recommended approach is selected and integrated into Prunarr, contributions will be welcome.
+Once the recommended approach is selected and integrated into OxiCleanarr, contributions will be welcome.

 ## Architecture

 ### Before: Direct Filesystem Access (Problem)
 ```
 ┌─────────┐     Volume     ┌──────────┐
-│ Prunarr │────Mapping─────│ Jellyfin │
+│ OxiCleanarr │────Mapping─────│ Jellyfin │
 └─────────┘                └──────────┘
      │                           │
      │ Create symlinks           │